-Parents must be willing to approach mediation with an open mind and be willing to listen.
-Parents must complete the required co-parenting seminar (2 Parents – 2 Homes) unless otherwise prearranged with mediator.
-Parents who are open and listen to the mediator and their ex-spouse/partner are the ones who are able to reach a settlement and develop a mutually satisfactory parenting plan.
+Parents must be willing to approach counseling/mediation with an open mind and be willing to listen.
+Parents must complete the required co-parenting seminar (2 Parents – 2 Homes) unless otherwise prearranged with counselor/mediator.
+Parents who are open and listen to the counselor/mediator and their ex-spouse/partner are the ones who are able to reach a settlement and develop a mutually satisfactory parenting plan.
 Those who believe there is only one solution to custody and visitation issues are usually fairly stubborn and generally refuse to compromise.
 Parents need to come prepared to be open and to brainstorm options until a solution that works is discovered with a win-win situation for everyone, especially the children.

-Parents need to communicate about their child(ren) and their perception of their needs through the mediation process.
+Parents need to communicate about their child(ren) and their perception of their needs through the counseling/mediation process.
 If a parent is concerned about the other parent’s anger, they should talk about their child’s need for peace, positive functional role modeling and security.
 If a parent is concerned about the fact that the other parent lets their daughter stay up too late, they should address it by talking about her/his need for routine and structure.
 Parents should be open to what they might need to change for their child(ren)’s benefit.
 They must be willing to avoid character assassinations.

 Finally, parents should bring a sense of balance and humor.
-At times during mediation, things get tense.
-Parents should maintain a perspective that balances their desires, the other parent’s desires, and their child(ren)’s needs.
+At times during counseling/mediation, things get tense.
+Parents should maintain a perspective that balances their desires for their child (ren)’s best interest, the other parent’s desires for their child(ren)’s best interest, and their child(ren)’s needs.
 While this is the goal, it may not be easy.
 If things get tense, parents should remember that they are there for their children, not them self.
 They should recall that they don’t have to like their ex- spouse/partner to make an agreement on behalf of their child(ren); they just have to love the child(ren) more than they hate their ex-spouse/partner.
-The struggling parent may have a brief time-out from the mediation session if necessary though extra time may cost them financially; with proper preparation this can be avoided.
-If the emotional stress is too great or child support issues are involved the parents may need several mediation sessions to reach a satisfactory settlement.
-Child support mediation sessions must be scheduled on a separate date than co-parenting mediation.
+The struggling parent may have a brief time-out from a counseling/mediation session if necessary though extra time may cost them financially; with proper preparation this can be avoided.
+If the emotional stress is too great or child support issues are involved the parents may need other type sessions to reach a satisfactory settlement.
+Child support counseling/mediation sessions must be scheduled on a separate date than co-parent counseling/mediation.